HOW TO INVITE SOMEONE TO CHURCH

 Sentence Starters:

-“Next month, Winter bible studies are starting up at my church.
+“Next month, Spring bible studies are starting up at my church.
 It’s a fun, relaxed time to hang out with everyone and learn more about the Bible together.
 If you’re free, you should totally come!”

 Sentence Starters: